 During the examination, the candidate first gives a short presentation to the committee summarizing the proposed research.
 The committee then asks questions of the candidate to ensure that the problem is solvable within a couple years, and that the candidate has sufficient skill and background to solve it.
 If the committee wishes, it may administer a written portion of the preliminary examination in addition to, or instead of, the oral portion.
 If the student passes the exam, the Ph.D. committee members sign the warrant, and the student becomes a Ph.D. candidate.
 A letter summarizing the results of this examination is written by the major professor and given to the grad coordinator to be placed in the student’s file.

-Dissertators must register each Spring and Fall for 3 credits.
-They register for 3 credits of research ATM OCN 990.
+Dissertators must register each Spring and Fall for 3 credits of ATM OCN 990.
 Summer registration of 3 credits is required for research assistants, trainees, fellows and dissertators using university facilities.
 Dissertators cannot register for any courses without special permission.
-For more information about Graduate School Academic Policies and Procedures please visit https://grad.wisc.edu/acadpolicy/?policy=181
+For more information about Graduate School Academic Policies and Procedures please visit https://grad.wisc.edu/academic-policies/

 6. Original Research

 After the preliminary examination and all course requirements are successfully completed, the student normally concentrates on conducting research, and is designated a dissertator.
 The research might continue for one semester to several years, depending on the project.

 During this research, the student works closely with the major professor.
 The Ph.D. committee receives progress reports at least every year from the student, and offers advice where appropriate.